WhatsAppWhatsApp

 What is Dandruff?

-Dandruff flakes can also be confused with hair lice due to their white appearance and the itch factor, but it’s pretty easy to tell the difference between the two.
+Dandruff flakes can also be confused with hair lice due to their white appearance and the itch factor, but it’s pretty easy to tell the difference between them.
 If you notice small white flakes in irregular shapes that fall or move when you touch them, it’s most likely dandruff.
 If the flakes are more yellow-toned and egg-shaped, you might be dealing with head lice.

 The direct link between dandruff and hair loss is complex; while dandruff itself doesn’t cause hair loss outright, the itchiness it provokes can lead to scratching, and this can harm hair follicles, potentially resulting in hair loss.
 In severe cases, dandruff can also escalate to seborrheic dermatitis, which may contribute to hair thinning.
 Furthermore, dandruff may signal an underlying scalp condition that affects hair health.
 For instance, hair loss from fungal causes can occur alongside dandruff symptoms, indicating a fungal infection on the scalp that leads to hair thinning and loss.